A.I. United States Presidential Election since FDR.

 Here are some of the key differences between Landon’s and Roosevelt’s presidencies:

-- Economic policy: Landon was a fiscal conservative, and he believed that the government should play a limited role in the economy.
-Roosevelt, on the other hand, was a New Deal Democrat, and he believed that the government had a responsibility to help the people during times of economic crisis.
+• Economic policy: Landon was a fiscal conservative, and he believed that the government should play a limited role in the economy.
+Roosevelt, on the other hand, was a New Deal Democrat who believed that the government had a responsibility to assist the public during economic crises.

-- Foreign policy: Landon was an isolationist, and he believed that the United States should avoid foreign entanglements.
-Roosevelt, on the other hand, was a more interventionist president, and he believed that the United States had a responsibility to play a role in world affairs.
+• Foreign policy: Landon was an isolationist who believed the United States should avoid foreign entanglements.
+Roosevelt, on the other hand, was a more interventionist president and believed that the United States had a responsibility to play a role in world affairs.

 It is impossible to say for sure what would have happened if Alf Landon had miraculously won the 1936 United States presidential election.
 However, it is clear that his presidency would have been a very different one than that of Franklin D. Roosevelt.